 Zone 7 — Bar

 Area ~40 m².
 2 × XENO8 speakers + 1 subwoofer.
 MFA216 amplifier (2×80W).
 Separate source — upbeat music via Spotify (NMP40).
 Volume higher than the hall.
-The bartender has access to an NWP wall panel for quick track switching or volume adjustment.
+The bartender has an NWP400 wall panel (USB Type-C + Bluetooth) for laptop or phone connection and an NCP105 controller for quick volume adjustment and source switching.

 Automation scenarios